 University of Pennsylvania today announced the publication of

-Emerging Markets Rule; Growth Strategies of the New Global Giants
+Emerging Markets Rule; Growth Strategies of the New Global Giants.
+The book's authors,

 "Multinational corporations from places like

 South Korea and

 India are redefining our global economy and are here to stay," says Guillen, Director of the Lauder Institute and co-author of the book.
 "In less than a decade, these emerging markets have gone from being barely represented on the

 Forbes' Global 2000 list to firmly establishing themselves in the top 25 and beyond.
 The strategies that got them to the top hold valuable lessons for those aiming to gain and hold power in our new global economy."